 The Minnesota Level 3 Sex Offender registry is available via Internet.
-Information regarding Level 3 sex offenders can be found at coms.doc.state.mn.us/Level3/ and information regarding Level 2 offenders is available at the Brainerd and Staples Police Department.
+Information regarding Level 3 sex offenders can be found here and information regarding Level 2 offenders is available at the Brainerd and Staples Police Department.

 The Security and Emergency Management Coordinator and Title IX Officer will meet at the beginning of each semester to meet with registered offenders and their probation or Department of Corrections agent annually and sign off on a student agreement based on the terms of their restrictions and campus policies.
 The Dean of Students, Equity & Inclusion and other campus employees designated as 'need to know' will be informed of a sex offender on campus who has significant restrictions.